 This will cause a new block element to be added to the top left corner of the main view window.
 Once a block element has been added to the scene, it can be clicked and dragged to the desired location.

-Within the drop down menu, selecting the ‘New’ option will add a new heat block element into the scene.
+Within the drop-down menu, selecting the ‘New’ option will add a new heat block element to the scene.

 The heat block element can be resized using the icon in the bottom right hand corner.

 Heat block settings

 When an element is selected, its settings are shown in the right hand panel.

 To set live data to display on the text element, the two drop down menus within the 'Parameter' section must be used.

 The first drop down menu defines the source.
 Select either CAN, GPS, Heart rate monitor (if being used with a heart rate element), Maths Channels or OBD.